-Quite often, we come across the following kinds of pop-ups in our social interactions: be practical; be realistic; you are living in an idealistic world.
-We unavoidably traverse through three different worlds in our life. ideal world, practical world and real world.
+Quite often we come across the following kinds of pop-ups in our social interactions: be practical, be realistic, you are living in an idealistic world, etc. We unavoidably traverse through three different worlds in our life. ideal world, practical world and real world.

 Our decisions ought to be based on reasoning, thus, not putting our volition, the willingness to act, to undue test.
 But our volition will be severely tested when real world gets spiced up with vested interests and spin-doctors whose deceptively convincing explanations can influence our thoughts to the extent that our views and perceptions — contributors to volition — get changed without our conscious reckoning.
 We all can probably take correct decisions if enough lead time is given to act when an issue or problem pops up in our life However, when put to an impromptu situation, many fail to respond with correct decisions.
 This is where it is easier for spin-doctors and vested interests to play their games to manipulate our thinking, thereby putting huge pressure on our volition.

 How do we cordon ourselves from such inimical forces?
 We need to realize that except against truth, there is a shadow running parallel to anything and everything in life.
 Vested interests play in this shadow and try to make us believe that the shadow is the real thing.
 How far we are capable of succumbing to or successfully resisting such shadowy-manipulation depends on our ability to see the fact of the matter.